1. Home

 • Take the LSAT in June and/or register and prepare for the October LSAT.

 • Prepare your personal statement and ask family, friends, and anyone else with great writing skills for feedback.
+Use your time over the summer to draft, redraft, and take breaks from writing.
+The personal statement is a key application component and you want to submit your absolutely best writing.

-• Get your resume in top shape.
+• Visit your college’s career services center to get your resume in top shape.

 • Research financial aid options.